Solo curated photographic exhibition ‘I, there, here’

 ‘DUST’ ‘DUST, Still’ © Soyoun Kim

-Birds represent possible harm factor in Bird Net as bird net is used for protecting plants from birds.
-In this global society, the closed boundary under the name of protection for each nation, can result conflicts as a form of extreme nationalism and racism.
-These conflicts have been reiterated through the history in the world.
+Birds represent a possible harm factor in Bird Net as bird net is used for protecting plants from birds.
+In this global society, the closed boundary under the name of protection for each nation can result in conflicts as a form of extreme nationalism and racism.
+These conflicts have been reiterated throughout the history of the world.
 It might suggest the conflict in human nature of belonging and intolerance of being different.
-Birds take fruits from trees and spread the seed to grow the next generation of trees and it keeps flowing the life circle of nature.
-The open cultural exchange would generate more beneficial profits for each country and individuals to grow future development if we blur the boundary with a harmonious solution.
+Birds take fruits from trees and spread the seed to grow the next generation of trees, and it keeps flowing the life circle of nature.
+The open cultural exchange will generate more beneficial profits for each country and individuals to grow future development if we blur the boundary with a harmonious solution.

 I there here by Soyoun Kim